Alien 3: David Twohy script

 Writer David Twohy was next to work on the project, being instructed to start with Gibson's script.
-Once the fall of Communism made the Cold War analogies outdated, Twohy changed his setting to a prison planet, which was being used for illegal experiments on the aliens for a Biological Warfare division.
+Once the fall of Communism made the Cold War analogies outdated, Twohy changed his setting to a prison planet, which was being used for illegal experiments on the aliens for biological warfare.
 Harlin felt this approach was too similar to the previous movies, and, tired of the development hell, walked out on the project, which led Fox to offer Harlin The Adventures of Ford Fairlane.

-Twohy's script was delivered to Fox president Joe Roth, who did not like the idea of Ripley being removed, declaring that "Sigourney Weaver is the centerpiece of the series" and Ripley was "really the only female warrior we have in our movie mythology."
+Twohy's script was delivered to Fox president Joe Roth, who did not like the idea of Ripley being removed, declaring that "Sigourney Weaver is the centerpiece of the series" and Ripley was "really the only female warrior we have in our movie mythology".
 Weaver was then called, with a reported $4 million salary, plus a share of the box office receipts.
-She also requested the story to be suitably impressive, original and non-dependent on guns.
+She also requested the story to be suitably impressive, original, and non-dependent on guns.
 Twohy duly set about writing Ripley into his screenplay.